 Securities sold under agreements to repurchase consist of obligations of the Company to other parties.
-The maximum amount of outstanding agreements at any month end during 2022 and 2021 totaled \$44,491,000 and \$38,411,000, respectively, and the monthly average of such agreements totaled \$30,937,000 and \$25,402,000 for 2022 and 2021, respectively.
-The average cost of funds on the agreements during 2022 and 2021 were 0.03%.
-The average rates at March 31, 2022 and

-2021 were 0.13% and 0.04%.
-The agreements at March 31, 2022, consist of \$43,514,000 in overnight and short term borrowings.
+The maximum amount of outstanding agreements at any month end during 2023 and 2022 totaled \$61,370,000 and \$44,491,000, respectively, and the monthly average of such agreements totaled \$42,719,000 and \$30,937,000 for 2023 and 2022, respectively.
+The average cost of funds on the agreements during 2023 was 1.17% and 0.03% during 2022.
+The average rates at March 31, 2023 and 2022 were 2.53% and 0.13%.
+The agreements at March 31, 2023, consist of \$33,492,000 in overnight and short term borrowings and \$2,000,000 in a fixed-rate one-year repurchase agreement.

 Securities sold under agreements to repurchase are secured by U.S. government sponsored enterprises and mortgage-backed securities and such collateral is held by the Company in safekeeping at The Independent Bankers Bank (TIB) in a segregated custodial account.
-At March 31, 2022, the Company had \$37,481,000 of overnight repurchase agreements secured by government sponsored enterprises and \$6,033,000 of overnight repurchase agreements secured by mortgage-backed securities.
+At March 31, 2023, the Company had \$30,423,000 of overnight repurchase agreements secured by government sponsored enterprises and \$3,069,000 of overnight repurchase agreements secured by mortgage-backed securities.
+The fixed-rate fixed-term \$2,000,000 repurchase agreement was secured by a government sponsored enterprise security.
 The right of offset for a repurchase agreement resembles a secured borrowing, whereby the collateral pledged by the Company would be used to settle the fair value of the repurchase agreement should the Company be in default.
 In the event the collateral value falls below stipulated levels, the Company will pledge additional securities.
 The Company closely monitors collateral levels to ensure adequate levels are maintained.

-The Company had \$32,123,000 in a repurchase agreement with one party as of March 31, 2022.
+The Company had \$19,243,000 in a repurchase agreement with one party as of March 31, 2023.